i'm an old-school screen print artist

 Then and Now

 Terrell Thornhill was raised in southern Mississippi in a land he says was “devoid of all culture.”
 Nevertheless, he is self-taught in his artistic disciplines and doesn’t remember a time when he did not want to be an artist.
-He has lived in the Nashville area since 1993 and currently lives in Franklin, TN with his wife Janine and their Australian Shepard, Shiloh.
+He has lived in middle Tennessee since 1993 and currently lives in the Arts District, downtown Nashville with his Australian Shepard, Shiloh.